rademacher-p/stats-learn/docs/source/index.rst

-..
-Statistical Learning documentation master file, created by sphinx-quickstart on Fri Nov 12 11:56:00 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Statistical Learning's documentation!
 ================================================
 This package provides a framework to explore statistical learning with a Bayesian focus.
 The objective is to create and apply prediction functions to the most common applications in machine learning: regression and classification.

-This package provides a framework to explore statistical learning with a Bayesian focus.
-It implements a variety of `random.elements`, as well as `random.models` of data for supervised learning.
-The `bayes` subpackage implements similar elements/models with `prior` attributes to statistically characterize parameter uncertainty and `fit` methods to adapt posteriors.
+This :mod:`stats_learn` package provides a framework to explore statistical learning with a Bayesian focus.
+It implements a variety of
+:mod:`random.elements`, as well as :mod:`random.models` of data for supervised learning.
+The :mod:`bayes` subpackage implements similar elements/models with :func:`prior <stats_learn.bayes.elements.Base.prior>` attributes to statistically characterize parameter uncertainty and
+:func:`fit <stats_learn.bayes.elements.Base.fit>` methods to adapt posteriors.

 For supervised learning, the `predictors` subpackage provides objects that use these statistical models to define inference and decision functions.
 Additionally, customization enables comparison with learning objects from popular machine learning packages.
-The `predictors.torch` submodule uses [PyTorch](https://pytorch.org/) (and [PyTorch Lightning](https://www.pytorchlightning.ai/)) to implement neural networks in the `stats_learn` API.
+The `predictors.torch` submodule uses `PyTorch <https://pytorch.org/>`_ (and `PyTorch Lightning <https://www.pytorchlightning.ai/>`_) to implement neural networks in the `stats_learn` API.

 Also included (`results` submodule) are various functions that enable fair and reproducible evaluations, as well as provide visualizations and Markdown-formatted output.
 Furthermore, they allow efficient assessments for learners across a set of hyperparameter values.

-Dat function is :py:class:`stats_learn.random.elements.Normal`
+Dat function is :class:`stats_learn.random.elements.Normal` with method :func:`stats_learn.random.elements.Normal.prob`

 The :doc:`predictors <stats_learn.predictors>` are derived from statistical models (i.e. probability distributions) of the joint :math:`\xrm` and :math:`\yrm` random elements.
 By defining the conditional